DualeHuss/metro-dashboard/README.md

 3. Under Environment Variables, add all four keys from your `.env`
 4. Deploy

-The `vercel.json` file handles routing — `/api/*` goes to our Express app, everything else is served from `public/`.
+The `vercel.json` file handles routing. `/api/*` goes to the Express app, everything else is served from `public/`.

 ## Known issues

 - The predictions API gets hit every time someone searches.
-We should probably cache responses for like 10 seconds.
+I should probably cache responses for like 10 seconds.
 - The popular searches count is done in JavaScript, not in SQL.
 It works fine for now but would need to be a Postgres view if the table got really big.
-- If the WMATA or OpenWeather API is down, the page just shows "Could not load" — we don't retry.
+- If the WMATA or OpenWeather API is down, the page just shows "Could not load".
+I don't retry.
 - The map uses OpenStreetMap tiles, so if their CDN is slow the map takes a second to show up.

 ## Future improvements

-Things we wanted to add but didn't have time for:
+Things I wanted to add but didn't have time for:
 - Cache the predictions and weather responses on the server (would cut API calls a lot)
 - Let users save favorite stations using localStorage
 - Show WMATA service alerts on the page